JordanHenman/lab1-ceg-3400/Lab1 Questions.md

 Given the above, if this quiz data were actual class data, say for example your final exam, how would you store this dataset?
 Why?

-	I wouldn’t hash and salt this information because I personally don’t think its important enough.
+	I wouldnt hash tis data because I don’t think its important enough.
 If I were to store it, I would just keep it in plaintext.

 What did you think about Task 2?